mostafabahaa25/mediguide_MVP/README.md

 ---

-## 👥 Contributors
+## Contributors

-- **Mostafa Bahaa** – Backend & ML Engineering, System Architecture
+- **Mostafa Bahaa** – Backend & ML Engineering, AWS System Architecture
-- Collaborators – Frontend & UI Development
+- Collaborators – Backend, Frontend & UI Development

 ---

-## 📬 Feedback & Collaboration
+## Feedback & Collaboration

 Contributions and feedback are always welcome!
 If you’re interested in accessibility tech, AWS cloud applications, or AI for social good, feel free to open an issue or reach out.